mariusz-schimke/GiGraph/README.md

 ### Edge sequence

 An edge sequence lets you join a sequence of consecutive nodes an/or node groups (the latter are represented by subgraphs).
 Similarly to edge groups, a sequence may be understood as a simpler approach to specifying multiple edges at once, with the same properties for all.
-You can as well add each of them individually to achieve the same effect.
+You may as well add each of them individually to achieve the same effect.